Taking control of their children's education with the help of the PEP scholarship

 All three of her sons received PEP scholarships last year.
 Before that, they received FTC scholarships and attended private schools near their Apopka home.
 Gabriel will attend Seminole State College in Lake Mary this fall, while his younger brothers – Kingston (eighth grade) and Zechariah (sixth grade) will continue to receive PEP scholarships.

-“There were just certain things about their education that my husband and I needed to take control of,” Krystle said.
+“There were just certain things about their education that my husband (Gabriel Jr.) and I needed to take control of,” Krystle said.
 “As a parent we know, and we want to control their education, so we decided to homeschool them.”

 What Krystle wanted more than anything else was the ability to tailor the education toward each of her sons’ interests and needs.